|

 Steve Kowit

-is one of the best-known poets in San Diego with an enormous
+best-known poets in San Diego with an enormous following.
+The poems are

-following.
-The poems are based on the ancient amatory poems of
+based on the ancient amatory poems of India written in Sanskrit.

-sketches --accompany the poems throughout the text.
+Art--drawings, portraits, and sketches --accompany the poems throughout

 Click